 The IRB meets monthly to review proposals received during the previous month.

 ** The IRB does not meet in the month of August.**

-Mandatory online certification is required for all researchers or investigators submitting a proposal to the IRB.
+Mandatory online certification is required for all researchers, investigators, faculty advisors (if applicable for student conducted research) who submit a proposal to the IRB.

 - The document describes, briefly and simply, what the research is about.

 - It tells the subjects what they will be asked to do and for how long.